qundao/mirror-microcad/books/language/src/structure/modules/README.md

 **In short:**

 - Modules define a namespace for your code.
-- They can be nested to create hierarchies.
+- They can be nested to create hierarchies,
-- Declared with the `mod` keyword, either in separate files or directly in your code.
+- declared with the `mod` keyword (internal modules)
+- or in separate files (external modules).
 - Control what is exposed to the outside world using `pub`.

 ## Example